 • Misuse of Procurement or Expense Policy – Personal or fictitious expenditure is fraudulently claimed as University expenditure.

-In order to appropriately safeguard the University and yourself from fraud, it is important to familiarise yourself with the guidance as set out in your mandatory training (such as Cyber Security, Bribery Act, etc.) and where appropriate other University Policies and Guidance available on the University webpages.
+In order to appropriately safeguard the University and yourself from fraud, it is important to familiarise yourself with the guidance as set out in your mandatory training (such as Cyber Security, Bribery Act, etc.) and where appropriate other University Policies and Guidance available on the University central policy index.

 The University is committed to tackling fraud and will take all reports of suspected fraud seriously.